-1974 The World of Lenny Bruce, opens at the Players Theatre.
-Frank Spieser's one-man show, in which he impersonates the satirist Lenny Bruce, will run for 17 weeks.
+1974 The World of Lenny Bruce opens at the Players Theatre.
+Frank Spieser's solo play, in which he impersonates satirist Lenny Bruce, runs for 17 weeks.

 1985 Neil Simon's The Odd Couple gets a revised and reversed revival at the Broadhurst Theatre.
 Gene Saks directs Rita Moreno as Olive Madison and Sally Struthers as Florence Unger in the play that was originally written for men.
-The production will play 295 performances before closing on Feb.
-23 of the following year.
+The production plays 295 performances before closing on February 23 of the following year.

-2000 Tony takes its toll as two shows close one week following the Awards.
-Elaine May's Taller Than a Dwarf, which opened on April 24 at Broadway's Longacre Theatre, did not receive any Tony nominations and Michael John LaChiusa's The Wild Party, which received seven noms, were both shut out and subsequently shut down.
+2000 Tony takes its toll as two shows close one week following the Awards: Elaine May's Taller Than a Dwarf, which did not receive any Tony nominations, and Michael John LaChiusa's The Wild Party, which received seven noms, but zero wins.

 2013 Two world premieres open Off-Broadway: the MCC Theater production of Neil LaBute's Reasons to Be Happy opens at the Lucille Lortel Theatre, and the Atlantic Theater Company production of John Guare's 3 Kinds of Exile opens at the Linda Gross Theater.

-2014 Award-winning actress Ruby Dee, who originated the role of Ruth Younger in the Broadway premiere of A Raisin in the Sun, dies at the age of 91.
-Ms. Dee made her Broadway debut in 1943 in the play South Pacific and also starred on Broadway in Anna Lucasta, Jeb, A Long Way from Home and The Smile of the World, Purlie Victorious and Checkmates.
+2014 Award-winning actor Ruby Dee, who originated the role of Ruth Younger in the Broadway premiere of A Raisin in the Sun, dies at the age of 91.
+Dee made her Broadway debut in 1943 in the play South Pacific and also starred on Broadway in Anna Lucasta, Jeb, A Long Way from Home, The Smile of the World, Purlie Victorious, and Checkmates.